Screenshots may differ slightly depending on software version.

 Click the Next button.
 You can also just double-click on a design to select it and continue.
 You can now enter the names, units of measure, and levels for your experimental factors.
 Use the arrow keys, tab key, or mouse to move from one space to the next.
 Enter for each factor (A, B, C and D) the Name, Units, Low and High levels shown on the screen shot below.

 How to enter alphanumeric levels: Factors can be of two distinct types – “Numeric” or “Categoric.”
 Numeric data characterizes a continuous scale such as temperature or pressure.
 Categoric data, such as catalyst type or automobile model, occurs in distinct levels.
-Design-Expert permits characters (for example, words like “Low” or “High”) for the levels of categorical factors.
+Stat-Ease permits characters (for example, words like “Low” or “High”) for the levels of categorical factors.
 You change the type of factor by clicking on cells in the Type column and choosing “Categoric” from the drop down list, or by typing “C” (or “N” for numeric).
 Give this a try – back and forth!
 Leave the default as “Numeric” for all factors in this case.

 Now click Next to bring up the Responses dialog box.
 With the list arrow you can enter up to 999 responses (more than that can be added later if you like).
 In this case we only need to enter a single response name (Filtration Rate) and units (gallons/hour) as shown below.

 It is good to now assess the power of your experiment design.
 In this case, management does not care if averages differ by less than 10 gallons per hour (there’s no value in improvements smaller than this).
 Engineering records provide the standard deviation of 5 (the process variability).
 Enter these values as shown below.
-Design-Expert then computes the signal to noise ratio (10/5=2).
+The program then computes the signal to noise ratio (10/5=2).